Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 ## Prerequisites

 - You have successfully installed Wire Sysio and Wire CDT on your computer.
 See [Binary Installation](./install-dependencies.md#binary-installation) instructions.
-- You have completed [Launch Local Node](./launch-local-node.mdx) guide.
+- You have completed [Install Dependencies & Start a Local Node](./install-dependencies.md) guide.

 ## Overview